 Students who meet the minimum admission requirements are reviewed on an individual basis and must be recommended for consideration for admission.
-The Dean of Enrollment Management may review the applicant or assemble a committee to review the applicant.
+The Director of Admission may review the applicant or assemble a committee to review the applicant.
 The Dean or the committee may consider, but is not limited to, the following in its deliberation of the applicant's request:

-- o first in the family to attend college;
+- first in the family to attend college;

 - community service;

-- o extra-curricular activities:
+- extra-curricular activities;

 - awards and recognition;

 - interview presentation;

-- o letter of recommendation from high school
+- letter of recommendation from high school

-- Recent high school graduate from a recognized U.S. accredited high school;
+- Recent high school graduate from a recognized U.S. accredited high school

 - 2.0 to 2.29 GPA;

 - Minimum 860 SAT / 18 ACT;

 - Earn a passing score on the University entrance examination;

 - At the end of the first academic year (two consecutive semesters), the student must earn a minimum cumulative GPA of 2.0.